jimjag/beanshell2/src/bsh/org/objectweb/asm/README-asm.txt

 These files are part of the org.objectweb.asm distribution.
-(https://asm.ow2.io) and are included under the terms of the ALv2 license.
+(http://asm.objectweb.org) and are included under the terms of the LGPL license.

 ASM is a very light weight, fast, visitor-pattern style Java byte code reader / generator.